stitchdata/docs/_saas-integrations/github/github-latest.md

   - title: "add integration"
     content: |
       4. In the **GitHub Access Token** field, paste the access token you created in the Step 1.
-      5. In the **GitHub Repository Name** field, enter the username and repository you want to track seperated by a forwardslash.
-For example: `mygithubusername/docs`
+      5. In the **GitHub Repository Name** field, enter the paths of the repositories you want to track.
+The path is relative to `https://github.com`.
+For example: The path for the Stitch Docs repository is `stitchdata/docs`

+         To track multiple repositories, enter a space delimited list of the repository paths.
+For example: `stitchdata/docs stitchdata/docs-about-docs`

          **Note**: At this time, only one repository may be tracked per integration.
 To track multiple repositories, you'll need to create additional GitHub integrations in your Stitch account.
   - title: "historical sync"